Skip to content

 Key Takeaways

-A governing law clause specifies the body of law the court must use to interpret the contract’s terms.
-Parties in the UK are free to specify a governing law clause of their choosing.
-Importantly, it does not have to be English or UK law.
-The choice of governing law clause depends on the commercial positions of the parties.
+In the case you and another party have a contractual dispute that you choose to litigate, it is essential for you to decide which laws will help to decide it.
+This is done by a governing law clause that specifies the body of law the court must use to interpret the contract’s terms.
+In the UK, you are free to specify a governing law clause of your choosing.
+Importantly, it does not have to be English or UK law and can depend on the commercial positions of you and the other party.
 Some bodies of law are more favourable to certain parties compared to others.
-A governing law clause is not the same thing as a jurisdiction clause.
+Importantly, a governing law clause is not the same as a jurisdiction clause, which instead outlines which country’s court will decide your dispute.
+Lastly, you should be aware of how choosing overseas laws to govern your dispute may affect your customers’ rights in a consumer contract.

-If you need help negotiating and signing contracts, our experienced commercial contract lawyers can assist as part of our LegalVision membership.
+If you need help drafting a governing law clause, our experienced commercial contract lawyers can assist as part of our LegalVision membership.
 You will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions